Sharibb/Obsidian-Cyber/Networking/OSI-Layer/Layer-2.md

 ### Why It Matters:
 Layer 2 ensures reliable communication within a local network, forming the foundation for higher-layer protocols (e.g., IP at Layer 3).
 Issues like MAC flooding or VLAN misconfigurations can disrupt connectivity.

-Data Link is further divided into 2 parts c
+Data Link is further divided into 2 parts complete from there